Kesse8401/TicTacToe/README.md

 Tests would be added further down the line, as my understanding of the ecosystem improves.

-Deployment

-/* Add additional notes about how to deploy this on a live system */

 Built With

 This project is being created with the use of ES6, plain JavaScript and Node.js.
 I chose plain JavaScript as it allows me to implement all necessary elements mentioned above, and helps me to achieve deeper understanding of the language.
 I used one of npm module- live-server in order to work with HotReload

-Versioning

-First version 1.1.1

 Author